Most Land Rover automatic transmission problems such as limp mode, not being able to go over 30mph, slipping, or erratic shifting are caused by low

-How to Diagnose Land Rover Check Engine Light
+How to Diagnose and Reset Land Rover Check Engine Light

-With a check engine light on, the first thing you need to find out is what caused it.
+With a check engine light on, you need to find out what caused it.
 In this section, you will learn how to use an OBD-II scanner to read codes and reset the Land Rover check engine light.

 - Locate the OBD-II port under the dashboard.
 Plugin your scanner into the port.

 - Turn on the ignition but do not start the engine.

 - Select Land Rover from the main menu, then select the model.

 - Enter the Engine Control Module (ECM) by selecting Normal Aspirated Petrol or Diesel, depending on your engine.

 - Scroll down to Read Codes and press enter.
 All fault codes will be displayed on the screen, along with a short description of the problem.

 - Fix any problem that came up on step 5.
 Come back to the main menu and select Clear Fault codes instead of reading codes.

 If you try to reset the Land Rover check engine light without fixing the underlying problem, the check engine light will come back on.
 Depending on the problem the check engine light may come back on as soon as you restart the engine or it could take up to a week.